QitOS gives you a stableDocumentation Index

 Domain specialization without a new runtime

-One of the strongest design features in QitOS is that domain agents are still ordinary QitOS agents.
+One of the strongest design features in QitOS is that domain agents are still ordinary QitOS agents — they do not need a separate runtime.
 The Claude Code-style agent, benchmark runners, and the code security audit agent all reuse the same runtime.
-Domain behavior lives in:- state design
+Domain behavior is expressed through:- state design

 - prompt policy